19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 [16/93]

-(3) The powers referred to in subsection (2) shall be exercised in accordance with any written law or Rules of Court relating to them.
+(3) The powers referred to in subsection (2) shall be exercised in accordance with any written law, Rules of Court or Family Justice Rules relating to them.

 [16/93]

+[Act 27 of 2014 wef 01/10/2014]

 Appellate Jurisdiction of the High Court